 The Internet provides access to a wide range of materials and information beyond the scope of the library’s own collection.
 Information found on the Internet may be controversial and may not meet the criteria stated in the Rampart Library District Collection Development Policy.
 The District cannot control information accessed through the Internet and cannot be held responsible for its content.
 Users must use critical judgment in evaluating information found on the Internet to determine which information is appropriate to their needs.

 As with all other library materials, a minor’s access to the Internet is the sole responsibility of their parents or guardians.
 It is important for parents to teach their children responsible use of the Internet, including good conduct, online safety tips and values important to the parent.

 The Rampart Library District complies with Colorado law (CRS 24-90-601-606) which requires installation of filtering software for the protection and safety of minors (anyone under the age of 17)* on all public Internet access computers provided by the library.
 However, filters are not perfect security and can offer no guarantees.

 Guidelines for Acceptable Use of the Internet

-These rules apply to the use of library computers and the library’s wireless network.
+These rules apply to the use of library computers, the library’s wireless network, and wireless hotspots.

 - Patrons must be in good standing and show a current Rampart Library District card to use a computer.
 Library cards are non-transferable.
 Users must use their own library card to register for an assigned computer session.
 The use of any library card other than one’s own is not permitted and may result in the suspension of computer privileges.